caadxyz/RhinoPythonShell/readme.md

 ![sample](sample.png)

+The RhinoPythonShell is the one of answer for where is the python **REPL** environment for Rhino3d?

-The RhinoPythonShell adds an IronPython interpreter to  Rhino3d.
+This RHinoPlugin adds an IronPython interpreter to  Rhino3d.

 The RhinoPythonShell lets you to write scripts for Rhino3d in Python.
 But even better, it provides you with an interactive shell that lets you see the results of your code *as you type it*.

 This is great for exploring the [rhinscriptsyntax](https://developer.rhino3d.com/api/RhinoScriptSyntax/), scriptcontext, [RhinoCommon](https://developer.rhino3d.com/api/RhinoCommon/html/R_Project_RhinoCommon.htm) API while writing your Rhino.python script.

 inspired by RevitPythonShell.